-If cxfs_info does not report that CMS is UP, do the following:
+If cxfs info does not report that CMS is UP, do the following:

-- Check that cxfs_client is running.
-See one of the following sections as appropriate for your platform: - "Start/Stop cxfs_client for AIX" on page 42 - "Start/Stop cxfs_client for IRIX" on page 61 - "Start/Stop cxfs_client for Linux" on page 90 - "Start/Stop cxfs_client for Mac OS X" on page 124
+- Check that cxfs\client is running.
+See one of the following sections as appropriate for your platform: - "Start/Stop cxfs\client for AIX" on page 41 - "Start/Stop cxfs client for IRIX" on page 63 - "Start/Stop cxfs client for Linux" on page 96 - "Start/Stop cxfs client for Mac OS X" on page 132

-- "Start/Stop cxfs_client for SGI ProPack Client-Only Nodes" on page 137 - "Start/Stop cxfs_client for Solaris" on page 163 - "Start/Stop the CXFS Client Service for Windows" on page 228 - Look for other warnings and error messages in the cxfs_client log file.
+- "Start/Stop cxfs client for Solaris" on page 160 - "Start/Stop the CXFS Client Service for Windows" on page 228 - 2.
+Look for other warnings and error messages in the cxfs\client log file.
 See Appendix A, "Operating System Path Differences" on page 283 for the location of the log file on different platforms. - 3.
 Check cxfs-config output on the CXFS server-capable administration node to ensure that the client is correctly configured and is reachable via the configured CXFS private network.
 For example:

+'''

 admin# /usr/cluster/bin/cxfs-config -all

+'''

-- 4. Check that the client is enabled into the cluster by running clconf_info on a CXFS server-capable administration node. - Look in the system log on the CXFS metadata server to ensure the server detected the client that is attempting to join membership and check for any other CXFS warnings or errors. - 6.
+- 4. Check that the client is enabled into the cluster by running clconf\info on a CXFS server-capable administration node. - 5.
+Look in the system log on the CXFS metadata server to ensure the server detected the client that is attempting to join membership and check for any other CXFS warnings or errors. - 6.
 Check that the metadata server has the node correctly configured in its hostname lookup scheme (/etc/host file or DNS). - 7.
 If you are still unable to resolve the problem, reboot the client node. - 8.
 If rebooting the client node in step 7 did not resolve the problem, restart the cluster administration daemons (fs2d, cad, cmond, and crsd) on the metadata server.
 This step may result in a temporary delay in access to the filesystem from all nodes. - 9.
 If restarting cluster administration daemons in step 8 did not solve the problem, reboot the metadata server.
 This step may result in the filesystems being unmounted on all nodes.